 Quit Smoking: Your Guide to Kicking the Habit

-There's no one way to quit smoking that works for everyone.
-To quit, you must be ready both emotionally and mentally.
-You must also want to quit smoking for yourself, and not to please your friends or family.
+There's no one way to quit smoking, but to quit, you must be ready both emotionally and mentally.
+You must also want to quit smoking for yourself, not to please your friends or family.
 It helps to plan ahead.
 This guide will help you get started.

 What Should I Do First to Quit Smoking?